sharvarisalkar/Yoga_Pose_Detection_and_Correction_Project/README.md

 # 🧘‍♂️ Yoga Pose Detection & Correction System

-Welcome to the Yoga Pose Detection and Correction System!
-This project uses computer vision and machine learning to help you practice yoga safely and effectively — even without a yoga instructor.
+The Yoga Pose Detection and Correction System is a full-stack web application that enables users to practice yoga safely and effectively through real-time pose detection and feedback.
+The system is designed as a website where users interact through a browser-based interface, while the backend processes live video input to detect, analyze, and validate yoga poses using machine learning and computer vision techniques.

 **📖 Project Overview -**
-Many beginners struggle to perform yoga poses correctly without proper guidance, which can lead to injuries or ineffective practice.
-Our project, Yoga Pose Detection and Correction System, helps solve this by using MediaPipe Pose and OpenCV to detect poses through a webcam and give real-time feedback.
-It checks the user’s posture by analyzing body landmarks and angles, compares them with correct pose data, and shows on-screen corrections if needed.
-The system includes two rounds of practice to help users improve and safely master each pose; without needing any extra devices or sensors.
+Many beginners struggle to maintain correct posture while practicing yoga without professional guidance.
+To address this challenge, we developed a web-based yoga pose correction system that works directly with a webcam.
+The frontend of the website provides an intuitive interface for starting sessions, viewing live pose detection, and receiving feedback.
+The backend, built using Python, handles pose estimation, joint angle calculation, and pose validation logic.
+By comparing detected body landmarks with predefined correct poses, the system delivers real-time visual feedback to help users improve posture and avoid injuries.
+The application includes two practice rounds to ensure users consistently perform each pose correctly, without requiring any external sensors or devices.

-**⚙️ Methodology -**
+**⚙️ System Architecture & Methodology -**
-1. The webcam captures live video as the user performs yoga poses.
+A. Frontend (Web Interface):
+- Built using HTML, CSS, and JavaScript
+- Displays live webcam feed, pose status, and feedback messages
+- Shows progress bar to indicate correct pose holding duration

+B. Backend (Pose Processing Engine):
+- Developed using Python and Flask
+- Captures video frames from the webcam
-2. MediaPipe Pose detects 33 key body points like shoulders, elbows, hips, knees, and ankles.
+- Uses MediaPipe Pose to detect 33 body landmarks
-3. The system calculates joint angles to check body alignment and pose structure.
-4. It compares the pose with six predefined yoga poses using angle thresholds.
-5. If the pose is incorrect, on-screen feedback helps the user fix it.
+- Calculates joint angles and compares them with predefined thresholds
+- Sends real-time pose validation results to the frontend

+C. Practice Flow:
-6. The user must hold the correct pose until the green progress bar is full to continue.
+1. Users must hold the correct pose until the progress bar completes
-7. After completing all six poses once, a second round starts from the first pose to ensure proper practice.
-This methodology enables continuous feedback and real-time correction, allowing users to practice yoga confidently and safely without an instructor.
+2. Supports six predefined yoga poses
+3. A second practice round reinforces correct posture and consistency

-**🛠️ Technology:**
+**🛠️ Technologies Used -**
-- MediaPipe Pose
-- OpenCV
-- Python
+1. Frontend: HTML, CSS, JavaScript
+2. Backend: Python, Flask
+3. Computer Vision & ML: MediaPipe Pose, OpenCV
-- Webcam
+4. Hardware: Webcam

 **💡 Features -**
+- Full-stack web-based yoga pose detection system
-- Real-time detection & correction (good yoga posture or not)
+- Real-time pose correction and instant feedback
-- Instant feedback
-- Supports multiple yoga poses (custom dataset)
+- Multiple yoga pose support with custom pose validation logic
-- User-friendly interface
+- User-friendly and interactive web interface
+- No external sensors or wearables required